vladimirnani/DjangoCommands/README.md

 # DjangoCommands for ST2

+# DjangoCommands is no longer under active development and it is only been kept for those who still use ST2, I really encourage the migration to ST3 where you will be able to enjoy a lot of new features not just in this package but in many packages and the editor itself

 ###The best tool for your django development.

 This tool is a Sublime Text wrapper around django `manage.py` commands.